Annual Report for an Estonian Company

 2. Preparation of a report on the company’s activities

-3. Approval of the annual report
+3. Approval of the company annual report

 The filing of the annual report includes the following steps: